Albino Cossa

 Albino Cossa or Bino (born 21 April 1982) is a Mozambican former professional footballer who played as a goalkeeper.

+He started his professional career in 2002, joining Liga Muçulmana, where he played for 10 years.
+From 2013 to 2015, he played for Costa do Sol.

 He represented Mozambique at the 2009 COSAFA Cup, and at the 2010 Africa Cup of Nations.